How to Become a Child Actor the Easy Way

 Kids also have less inhibitions.
 They behave on instinct rather than logic.
 This is another key component of acting talent.

-I have yet to meet the child who didn't posess these two traits in spades.
+We have yet to meet the child who didn't possess these two traits in spades.

 There's less competition.
-That's right, I said it.
+That's right.
 Less competition.
 Why?
 Because kids grow up.
 Fast.

 For example: When little Johnny booked the part two months ago, he was a beautiful boy soprano.
 But now, his voice has changed and he's out.
 Next thing you know, casting directors are calling about your son.

 The industry needs them.
 Do you have any idea how many professional roles are available for kids?
 Everything from soaps to musicals, from Law & Order to CSI, prime time television, film studios, and much more.
 The Disney Channel alone hires approximately 1,200 child actors every year.

 Compared to us poor and deprived grown ups, kids have got it made!

 Become a Child Actor by Making the Right Moves

 Now that you know that your child can absolutely be a working actor, how do you make it happen?
 So glad you asked: